mpolinowski/gatsby-starter-personal-blog/content/posts/2019-01-15--creating-a-kubernetes-cluster/index.md

 ---

 Now that both pods are running we can edit our service `webapp-service.yaml` and change the `selector` to `release: "0-5"`.
-Apply the change with `kubectl apply -f webapp-service.yaml` and verify that the service is now switched to the new release with `kubectl describe service fleetman-webapp`
+Apply the change with `kubectl apply -f webapp-service.yaml` and verify that the service is now switched to the new release with `kubectl describe service fleetman-webapp`:

 ---